 - Proof of government status (if applicable)

-- Letter of intent or contract between the artist and the applicant stating the activities, date(s), and fee (signed by both parties)
+- Letter of intent or contract between the artist and the applicant stating the activities, date(s), and artist fee (signed by both parties)

 - Artist support material: Company history, artist biography, or writer's resume/biography with a list of published works